 Earlier today it was brought to TMV’s attention that Apple is developing software that is capable of sensing when someone is trying to record a live event and then switching of the devices camera.
 It has been suggested that this move by Apple has been motivated by Broadcasters who are upset that punters are able to post their own footage of events on YouTube, despite broadcasters having paid high cash amounts for the exclusive rights to film these events.

 Whatever the case may be.
 TMV assert it is morally wrong to restrict consumers with such a technology if they have already paid an extortionate price for an Apple product, which is the case the world over.
-Furthermore, one would have thought when it comes to Apple products the fact the iPhone is always behind the curve when it comes to both video and camera specifications in smart phones, the pathetic video and photo quality would be enough to deter consumers from filming events as it is.
-Any content recorded on an iPhone is far from broadcast quality…
+Furthermore, one would have thought when it comes to Apple products the fact the iPhone is always behind the eight ball when it comes to both video and camera specs in smart phones, the pathetic video and photo quality would be enough to deter consumers from film events as it is.
+Any content record on an iPhone is far from broadcast quality…

 It’s not just an Orwellian tool according to Cnet, as they reported that it could also be used to the benefit of museum visitors.
 “Imagine infrared transmitters next to a museum exhibit that communicates information about displays or points to a related video online”.

 The PatentlyApple.com website, which is dedicated to examining all of Apple’s patent applications, has produced an in-depth analysis of the patent.